ranfysvalle02/summwebsite/README.md

-## How do you summarize a website with 14,921 tokens of content using an LLM with a maximum context length is 4096 tokens.
+## How do you summarize 14,921 tokens of content using an LLM with a maximum context length is 4096 tokens?

 **Tired of your language model struggling to grasp the big picture?** Small context windows, like a tiny viewing port, limit its ability to see the entire forest.
 This is especially frustrating when trying to summarize long, complex texts.